reflectoring/reflectoring.github.io/content/blog/2022/2022-04-18-reactive-architecture-using-spring-boot.md

       - mongodb
 ```

-## Problems with this kind of architecture
+### Problems With A Synchronous Architecture

-This was just a bunch of simple microservices interacting with each other, each one having a distinctive responsibility and a role to play.
+This is just a bunch of simple microservices interacting with each other, each one having a distinctive responsibility and a role to play.
 Still, this is far from real-time production-grade enterprise software.
 So let’s look into the present problems in this architecture and discuss further how we can transform it into a full-fledged reactive system.

 - All the calls to the external systems and the internal embedded database are blocking in nature.
 - When we need to handle a large stream of incoming data, most of the worker threads in each service would be busy completing their task.
 Whereas the servlet threads in each service reach a waiting state due to which some of the calls remain blocked until the previous ones are resolved.